Iowa Gov. Reynolds orders school closures to be extended through April 30

 “We anticipate the number of positive COVID-19 cases in Iowa will continue to grow, and keeping schools closed for an extended amount of time will help protect the safety of our students, educators, and school staff, reduce the burden, flatten the curve on health care system and workforce, and of course reduce the risk to our most vulnerable Iowans and ultimately save lives,” she said.

-Earlier in March, Reynolds recommended schools close for four weeks.
-Schools are slated to resume April 13.
+In March, Reynolds recommended schools close for four weeks.
+Schools were slated to resume April 13.

 Reynolds on Thursday also said she is updating the state’s disaster proclamation that will extend business closures and suspensions of all non-essential and elective surgical and orthodontic procedures through April 30.